TRADE 7013A - Research Project in International Trade (12 Units) Part 1

 THE RESEARCH PROJECT

-- Presentation 2 – Research findings and the overall Research Project [10%] to the coordinator, supervisor/s and other IIT staff as identified by the course coordinator.
+- Presentation 2 – Present research findings and the overall Research Project [10%] to the coordinator, supervisor/s and other IIT staff as identified by the course coordinator.

 - Research Paper [65%].